 In Middleton - New Durham, however, the average commute to work is quite long.
 On average, people spend 37.98 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Middleton - New Durham is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.90% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Middleton - New Durham who are college-educated is somewhat higher than the average US community of 21.84%: 26.90% of adults in Middleton - New Durham have at least a bachelor's degree.

 The per capita income in Middleton - New Durham in 2022 was $40,676, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,704 for a family of four.
 However, Middleton - New Durham contains both very wealthy and poor people as well.